mnews7/VogelTutorials/README.md

 # VogelTutorials
-Playing with the various tutorials provided by Lars Vogel at http://www.vogella.com/
+Playing with the various tutorials provided by vogella at http://www.vogella.com/